ItiMaker

 By

 Moscow, the vibrant capital of Russia, is a city steeped in rich history, stunning architecture, and a bustling cultural scene.
 Crafting a well-planned Moscow itinerary is essential to make the most of your visit, allowing you to explore iconic landmarks like the Red Square and the Kremlin while also discovering hidden gems and local experiences.
-This guide will help you navigate through the must-visit attractions and practical tips to ensure a memorable trip to this magnificent city in 2025.
+This guide will help you navigate through the must-visit attractions and practical tips to ensure a memorable trip to this magnificent city in 2026.
+Organize your journey with our comprehensive St Petersburg itinerary.

 Introduction to moscow